In my teens… I believed that reaching the age I am now was an eternity away.

-In my thirties… I regained control, I was still playing sport at an acceptable level, but still blissfully unaware that time was passing so quickly.
+In my thirties… I regained control, but still playing sport at an acceptable level, still blissfully unaware that time was passing so quickly.

 “Forty is the old age of youth; fifty the youth of old age.”

-It was during the weeks leading up to my fiftieth birthday that I started having nightmares about getting older, about being sixty… not fifty.
-I would wake myself up screaming this can’t be happening, leaving the scary images of my wrinkled older self in my dream.
+BUT… it was during the weeks leading up to my fiftieth birthday that I started having nightmares about getting older, about being sixty… not fifty and waking myself up screaming.

-When I finally turned fifty… I took it on the chin, although I refused to make any age-appropriate changes to my wardrobe.
-But, the final insult on reaching that woman of a certain age status was looming just around the corner in the shape and form of THE MENOPAUSE.
+When I turned fifty… I took it on the chin, but refused to make any age-appropriate changes to my wardrobe.